-In the Sciences, Engineering, Information Technology and Medicine, however, we do require, as usual, full details of the students’ academic careers, as it will be necessary for the relevant faculty here at NUI Galway to review these in order to ensure that the students have the appropriate experience and background to follow the courses they are selecting.
-These students (and/or their home university coordinators) should liaise with the appropriate NUI Galway Erasmus academic coordinators before 31st May in order to provide transcripts and discuss the modules the students wish to take here.
+In the Sciences, Engineering, Information Technology and Medicine, however, students will need to provide full details of their academic background, as it will be necessary for the relevant faculty here at NUI Galway to review this information in order to ensure that the students have the appropriate knowledge and experience to follow the courses they wish to take.
+These students should liaise directly with the appropriate NUI Galway Erasmus academic coordinators before 31st May, as per the instructions they will receive from us when they make their online application.

 Visas for non-EU nationals

 If some of your students will need a visa to enter Ireland, please bear in mind that the process may take six to eight weeks, and encourage them to start making their application in good time.
 They will find useful information on the INIS website (click on "visas").

 NUI Galway does not require its incoming Erasmus students to present a formal certificate as proof of competency in English.
 Nevertheless, it is vital that they have a good command of the language, both written and spoken, so that they will be able to follow lectures, participate in small-group coursework, and write their assignments and exams.
 We ask you to nominate only students who have attained the appropriate level of English-language proficiency so as to allow them to follow a course of study here without undue difficulty.
 We have seen some visiting students really struggling to keep up with their course work due to poor English skills, and doing very badly in exams as a result.
 We recommend a minimum of Level B2 on the Common European Framework of Reference, and if you suspect that your students might fall short of this, then we would suggest that you strongly encourage them to take some intensive language classes prior to coming to Galway so as to bring them up to the required level.